Red Herring (magazine): Post dot-com relaunch

 Shortly after the purchase by DASAR, the new owners brought in a team of new editors with experience at competitors of the former print magazine.
 Red Herring re-launched as a website in the fall of 2003.

 Red Herring produced several test issues of the print magazine in the fall of 2004 and launched as a full-fledged weekly magazine in January 2005.
 The print edition came to an end in 2007, but a digital edition continued, available via the company's website.

-In recent years, Red Herring has been focused in actively promoting the events and awards for new innovative startups, venture capital scene and these events are branded as Red Herring Global 100, Red Herring North America 100, Red Herring Europe 100 and Red Herring Asia 100.
+In recent years, Red Herring has been focused on promoting events and awards for new innovative startups, venture capital scene and these events are called Red Herring Global 100, Red Herring North America 100, Red Herring Europe 100 and Red Herring Asia 100.

 Controversy

 Some noted critics say that the Red Herring Top 100 is a scam and companies are forced to pay a large fee to attend award ceremonies in order to receive the award.
 Red Herring has objected to the criticism.